knpuniversity/blog/hello-drupal-8.md

 Drupal 8 will finally be released on [November 19th](https://www.drupal.org/node/2605142).
 From the Symfony perspective, this has been an amazing thing to watch full of brilliant people that have come into my life as a result.
 But that deserves its own post.
-But anyways, I'm *exceedingly* excited about Drupal 8, and I want you to be too.
+The point is this: I'm *exceedingly* excited about Drupal 8, and I want you to be too.

 ## The New Drupal 8 Tutorial Track